 William was nominated for the Chambers and Partners' Personal Injury Junior of the Year in 2008, 2009 and 2010, winning in 2008 and 2010.

-• Chambers and Partners 2019 (Clinical Negligence): "Applauded by market sources for his expertise in quantum, an area in which he is deemed to be unrivalled.
-He has a vast intellect and skill set, and is equally capable in handling clinical negligence and personal injury cases.
+(Clinical Negligence) "Applauded by market sources for his expertise in quantum, an area in which he is deemed to be unrivalled.
+He has a vast intellect and skill set, and is equally capable in handling clinical negligence and personal injury cases."
 "He is reassuring to clients and he achieves fantastic results."
 "An incomparable mastery of quantum and an innovative approach to cases."
 "His superb attention to detail and analytical skills are unrivalled.
 He is also an impressive advocate with excellent interpersonal skills."

-Chambers and Partners 2016: "His attention to detail is extraordinary; over and above what other counsel would do"
+Chambers & Partners 2016: "His attention to detail is extraordinary; over and above what other counsel would do."

-• Chambers and Partners 2014: "Revered by sources as a market leader for quantum cases."
+Chambers & Partners 2014: "Revered by sources as a market leader for quantum cases."
 "An all-time favourite" for many instructing solicitors who value his "exceptional grasp of medical information" in the most difficult cases.

 APPOINTMENTS AND MEMBERSHIPS

 Co-editor of The ABC of Medical Law, Blackwell Publishing

 Contributor to Clinical Negligence a Practical Guide, 7th edition, Bloomsbury Publishing